SNEHALDD/Youtube_Video_Analysis/technology.md

 ### Tableau

-Its high ease-of-implementation and visually-appealing visualizations make it an excellent candidate for dashboard creation
+Its high ease-of-implementation and visually-appealing visualizations make it an excellent candidate for dashboard creatio

 ### Javascript/D3.js

-We can use the D3.js library due its high interactability and its ability to easily load and transform data
+We can use the D3.js library due its high interactability and its ability to easily load and transform data.